chen-assert/cccbd_web/Document/01_system_draft.md

   <figcaption>Fig.4 Functions with parameters</figcaption>
 </figure>

-We usally use these functions to get one object contains our desired informations. in the client-side we need specific different claims, quantity of claims and product's details. the problem in this stage, is we should hava correct api and clearly thought, using console.log print out the object to check. others funcitions, we only implement this function and using in corrent div to get we goal.
+we usally use these functions to get one object contains our desired information. in the client-side we need specific different claims, the number of claims and product's details. the problem in this stage, is we should hava correct api and clearly thought, using console.log print out the object to check. others funcitions, we only implement this function and using in corrent div to get we goal.

-#### 4.1.2.3 Functions that has no parameters, and only request for database information.
+#### 4.1.2.3 Functions that have no parameters, and only request for database information.

-In order to get many list. we send request to url and return a list that contains all the objects satisfy the constraints.
+In order to get many lists. we send a request to url and return a list that contains all the objects to satisfy the constraints.

 <figure>
   <img src="src/Screen Shot 2019-04-25 at 10.03.59 AM.png"/>
   <figcaption>Fig.5 Functions without parameters</figcaption>
 </figure>

 In this function, we create list to store the information we selected and send to url.
 After receive lists in html, first we generate thead, and append tbody, dynamic generate in table.

 Following is dynamic generate options to offer customer to select your policy in creating a new claim.